Relativity and decoherence of spacetime superpositions: Appendix

 In this section, we highlight the utility of our framework by applying it to another case of decoherence, namely of general relativistic sources of gravity (such as a dark matter clump) by scattering particles.
 This scenario has been considered recently in the context of dark matter detection \cite{allaliPhysRevLett.127.031301,Allali_2020}.
 The authors of \cite{allaliPhysRevLett.127.031301,Allali_2020} consider, in analogy with Eq.\ (\ref{10}), a dark matter (DM) ``Schr\"odinger-cat state'' that interacts with its environment $| \chi \rangle$, leading to an entangled state of the DM and environment:

-The superposition of DM configurations is tacitly defined with respect to some coordinate system through which relative distances between the involved systems may be understood.
-We have demonstrated that the choice of relative quantum coordinates affects whether decoherence appears to manifest or not.
-Here, we emphasise that decoherence can be attributed to either of the subsystems involved in the scattering process, implying that it cannot be fundamentally associated with either subsystem.
-Instead, only physically relevant DoF that decoheres in such a scenario is the relative distance between (in this case) the dark matter and the scattering particles.
+The superposition of DM configurations is tacitly defined with respect to some coordinate system in which relative distances between the DM and some incoming particle are expressed.
+We have demonstrated that the choice of coordinates can change the interpretation of the scenario--here it would be whether decoherence appears in the position of the DM or in the position of the scattered particles.
+We emphasise that decoherence can be attributed to either of the subsystems involved in the scattering process, implying that it cannot be fundamentally associated with either.
+Instead, the only physically relevant DoF that decoheres in such a scenario is the relative distance between (in this case) the dark matter and the scattering particles.

 The rate of decoherence can be computed through the overlap of the scattering particle states, $\langle \psi_1 | \psi_2 \rangle$ after interaction with the DM states, $|\mathrm{DM}_1 \rangle$, $|\mathrm{DM}_2\rangle$.
 The computation of the overlap will in general, depend on the convolution of the wavefunctions of the scattered states, given by \cite{allaliPhysRevLett.127.031301},